kamok/heykamok.com-on-Rails/README.md

  2. Weather app
- 		a.
-Get the max and min on the toys page while using only one api call per visit.
  		b.
 Section out the weather with the clicky_table toy and make it nice and pretty
  		c.
 Get the icon the page